Former BC student accused of subjecting boyfriend to ‘unending abuse’ prior to his graduation day suicide to face judge

 Inyoung You, 21, of South Korea, is slated to be arraigned at 9:30 a.m. in Suffolk Superior Court on an involuntary manslaughter charge in connection with the texting-suicide death of 22-year-old Alexander Urtula, a biology major from Cedar Grove, New Jersey.

-You was returned to Massachusetts this week.
-She studied economics at Boston College before withdrawing from classes in August.
+You, who is being returned to Boston, studied economics at the college before withdrawing from classes in August.
 She was scheduled to graduate in May 2020.

 An indictment unsealed in October alleges her non-stop abuse resulted in “overwhelming” Urtula’s will to live.